bmuller/mod_auth_openid/faq.markdown

 ## What if I'm using Apache 1.3?
  From the latest version of Apache 1.3's [release page](http://www.apache.org/dist/httpd/Announcement1.3.html):
   *We strongly recommend that users of all earlier versions, including 1.3 family release, upgrade to to the current 2.2 version as soon as possible.*
- I understand that quite a few sites are still running on 1.3 and that a backported version of **mod_auth_openid** would be useful, but I'd rather spend time working on make the Apache 2 module as stable and feature rich as possible.
-If someone would like to backport it and send me the code I'll be happy to create a branch for it.
-I'd like to focus my time on the Apache 2 version until I consider it entirely stable and secure.
 ## What if I'm using Windows?
  As of yet, no one has compiled the module for Windows.
 I will not do so.
 If someone does, please send in instructions describing the process you used so that others can do so as well.
 Feel free to send a link to your binary as well.
 ## Does Version 0.1 imply anything or is this actually ready for production?